Federated Visualization: A Privacy-preserving Strategy for Aggregated Visual Query: Related Work

 \subsection{Federated Learning}

 The fundamental idea of federated learning (FL)~\cite{konevcny2016federated} is to learn an integrated model with data distributed on clients.
 It can balance performance and communication efficiency while preventing leakage of sensitive data.
-A large number of studies have been paid on the usability, scalability, and performance of FL~\cite{li2019federated}.
+A large number of studies have been made on the usability, scalability, and performance of FL~\cite{li2019federated,wei2019multi}.
 For instance, an optimized federated learning strategy is proposed to train a high-quality centralized model~\cite{konevcny2016federatedoptimization}.
 By investigating enhanced privacy protection algorithms, different levels of privacy protection can be achieved in FL at a minor loss in model performance~\cite{mcmahan2017learning,geyer2017differentially,bonawitz2016practical}.
 A recent trend is to incorporate FL within a variety of application scenarios~\cite{huang2019patient,huang2018loadaboost,liu2020fedvision}.
-Based on the distribution of training data, the federal learning approaches can be classified into three categories: horizontal federated learning, vertical federated learning, and Federated Transfer Learning~\cite{yang2019federated}.
+Concerning the distribution of training data, federal learning approaches can be classified into three categories: horizontal federated learning (HFL), vertical federated learning (VFL), and Federated Transfer Learning (FTL)~\cite{yang2019federated}.
+In this paper, we focus on HFL, which can be applied in scenarios where datasets mastered by clients are collected respectively but share the same properties.